Software Gaps Local Service Businesses Will Pay to Fill in 2026

 The Niche Validation Score (NVS) we use weights five dimensions.
 Timing, which measures market readiness and adoption trends, consistently separates the niches that succeed from the ones that stall.
 Consider two examples from our database.

-A niche targeting "AGI Solutions for Small Businesses" scored a 9/10 on timing but only 7/10 on feasibility, landing at an overall score of 69.
+A niche targeting "AGI Solutions for Small Businesses" scored a locked score on timing but only locked score on feasibility, landing at an overall a high validation score.
 The market wants AI tools, but building reliable AGI-powered software is still hard.
-Contrast that with "Interior Design Project Management for Remote Teams," which scored 9/10 on feasibility but only 7/10 on timing.
+Contrast that with "Interior Design Project Management for Remote Teams," which a high validation score/10 on feasibility but only locked score on timing.
 The tool is easy to build, but the market is not actively looking for it yet.

 The sweet spot is where both timing and feasibility are high.
 Invoicing for freelancers (timing: 9, feasibility: 8) and barbershop scheduling (timing: 9, feasibility: 7) sit in that zone.
 These are businesses where owners are actively searching for solutions, switching from pen-and-paper or generic tools, and willing to pay $15 to $50 per month for something purpose-built.